aambrioso1/Sea_Level_Project/README.md

 https://github.com/aambrioso1/HCC-Programming-Project/blob/master/noaa_test.py
 https://github.com/aambrioso1/HCC-Programming-Project/blob/master/noaa_json.py

-These were so programs I used in the past to collect temperature data from local (Florida) ports.
+These are programs I used in the past to collect temperature data from local (Florida) ports.

 # Things to do
 Figure out how to use the API to collect sea level data.